-I had been writing and speaking about Christian faith for over thirty years when, in 2013, I entered a season of pastoral failure and soul searching.
-I became aware of the distorted story I was telling myself.
-I had a distorted narrative, in which my sense of identity was shaped by, “I have succeeded at this,” or “I have failed at that.”
-I was stuck in a story about my own faithfulness (or lack thereof) to God.
+In a season of failure and soul searching, I became aware of a distorted story I was telling myself.
+I had a broken narrative, in which my sense of identity was shaped by, “I have succeeded at this,” or “I have failed at that.”

-Gradually, I came to see that the real and comprehensive story of my life is not about heroically pursuing God.
+Gradually, I came to see that the real and comprehensive story of my life is not about being a hero.
 Nor is it about being a failure.
-My story is that God has passionately pursued me in the midst of my shame.
-I call it a beautiful intrusion because it disrupted my schemes for self-glory and opened my eyes to God’s glorious grace.
+My story is that God has pursued me in spite of myself.
+I call it a beautiful intrusion.